|

 Culture

-The Himalayan Kingdom has the richest and most diverse culture landscapes anywhere.
-Nepal is the holy land of Lord Pashupatinath and Gautam Buddha where the Hindus and Buddhists have lived together in harmony for centuries.
-The Temple of Pashupatinath is Nepal/s most sacred Hindu shrine and one of the four most important cities in the world for Shiva worshippers.
-Lord Buddha, the light of Asia, was born in Lumbini in Nepal/s southern plains, which makes Nepal a scared pilgrimage destination for Buddhists as well.
+The Himalayan Country of Nepal has the richest and most diversified cultural heritage with exotic landscapes and is identified as the holy land of Lord Pashupatinath and Gautam Buddha where Hindus and Buddhists have lived together in harmony for centuries.
+The Temple of Pashupatinath is believed to be Nepal/s most sacred Hindu shrine and one of the four most important cities in the world for Shiva worshippers.
+Lord Buddha, the light of Asia, was born in Lumbini in Nepal’s southern plains, which makes Nepal a scared pilgrimage destination for Buddhists as well.

 |